SinusBot/docs/docs/faq/general.md

 ### Can I control the bot via chat commands? { #chat-commands data-toc-label='Chat Commands?' }

 !!! success ""
     Yes, that's possible.
 The bot knows about several privileges that a user must have to do several kinds of actions.
-To make the bot recognize a user as a bot user, you can bind a account to a bot account on the Edit user page.
+To make the bot recognize a user as a bot user, you can bind an account to a bot account on the Edit user page.

     All available commands are listed at Settings -> Info -> Commands - including the required privileges to run them.
 Recent SinusBot versions also have a `!help` command.